rishabhsabnavis/lilalchemist/README.md

 ## Requirements

 See `requirements.txt` for the precise package list.
+Using the Hugging Face model requires adequate local GPU/CPU resources.
 NVIDIA Nemotron access requires network connectivity to the configured NIM endpoint.